CraXWaR/Songs-World/README.md

 Information:

 The app works as blog for songs with basic funcionality.
 Every user who is not logged in have access to "Home, Catalog, Login and Register".
-Every logged in user have access to "Profile, Catalog, Create, Songs details, Delete songs, Edit and Edit profile".
+Every logged in user have access to "Catalog, Create, Songs details, Delete songs, Songs edit, Profile and Edit profile".

 TechStack:

 Client side - Angular CLI: 15.1.3, TypeScript: 4.7-.2

 Server side - Node: 17.2.0, ExpressJS: 4.18.2, bcryptjs: 2.4.3, jsonwebtoken: 9.0.0, mongoose: 6.7.3, nodemon: 2.0.20, jwt-decode: 3.1.2, cookie-parser: 1.4.6, cors: 2.8.5, dotenv: 16.0.3, nodemon: 2.0.20

 Setup: